 Those who were committed to the view that the war was "unwinnable," and a surge futile, remained unchanged despite the growing evidence that the surge was working.
 In September 2007, New York Times columnist Paul Krugman said: "To understand what's really happening in Iraq, follow the oil money, which already knows that the surge has failed."

-Insistence that the surge was a failure only escalated as signs of its success began to appear.
-As the September 2007 date for General David Petraeus' report to Congress on the surge which he commanded neared, there were growing outcries in the media and in politics that the general would only try to verbally spin the failure of the surge into success.
+117 commanded neared, there were growing outcries in the media and in politics that the general would only try to verbally spin the failure of the surge into success.
 Senator Dick Durbin, for example, said that "By carefully manipulating the statistics, the Bush-Petraeus report will try to persuade us that violence in Iraq is decreasing and thus the surge is working."
 "We need to stop the surge and start to get our troops out," said Senator Joseph Biden in August 2007.

-These preemptive efforts at discrediting what Petraeus was about to report were climaxed by a full-page advertisement in the New York Times, on the day of his report, with a bold headline: "General Petraeus or General Betray Us?" sponsored by the political activist organization MoveOn.org.
-The subtitle was "Cooking the Books for the White House."
+"19 full-page advertisement in the New York Times, on the day of his report, with a bold headline: "General Petraeus or General Betray Us?" sponsored by the political activist organization MoveOn.org.
+120 The subtitle was "Cooking the Books for the White House."
 The New York Times charged MoveOn.org less than half the usual rate for a full-page ad and waived its policy against ads making personal attacks in advertisements.
+121